jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.040.png)

 Unlike __By Reference__ and __By Value__ parameters, there are no three variations for parameters referred *to*.
-The reason ‘__Object__’ parameter passing does not have three variations, like the __Value__ and __Reference__ parameter passings, is that the command’s reading and writing values to the object is irrelevant to the *parameter passing*. __Object Out__ does not have anything to do with whether the command call reads or writes from the object it outputs.
+The reason ‘__Object__’ parameter passing might not have three variations, like the __Value__ and __Reference__ parameter passings, is that the command’s reading and writing values to the object is irrelevant to the *parameter passing*. __Object Out__ might not have anything to do with whether the command call reads or writes from the object it outputs.
 That is irrelevant to the parameter *passing*.

 A reference to an __Object Out__ parameter causes an implicit run of the command, because a command can not return anything unless it is run.
 A reference to an __Object Out__ parameter copies the target object of the parameter.
 It can’t permanently refer directly to the parameter, because nothing really exists inside the call unless the call is running.